Sacred Heart of Jesus

 Mother Teresa and the Sacred Heart

 Spreading devotion to the Sacred Heart was one important aspect in the life and apostolate of Mother Teresa and still is an important part of the missionary apostolate of the Missionaries of Charity.
 Their Constitutions say: “In their visits, let the sisters encourage true devotion to the Sacred Heart and the Family Rosary.
 They should induce the Catholic families to be consecrated to the Sacred Heart and to the Immaculate Heart of Mary.
 They should teach the families to pray, whether they be Christian or non-Christian (#113).”
-In her letters, Mother Teresa often encouraged the sisters to spread devotion to the Sacred Heart of Jesus.
+In her letters, Mother Teresa often encouraged the sisters spread devotion to the Sacred Heart of Jesus.
 In June of 1972, she wrote, “Jesus has promised to have the names of all who spread devotion to His Sacred Heart written in His Heart.
 In most of our houses, it is consoling to see the zeal with which they spread this devotion to hundreds of families.
 Jesus cannot deceive us - your names, my children, are written in His Heart.”
-In an earlier letter she exhorted her sisters, “My children, during the Novena of the Sacred Heart renew our offering with greater determination to become true apostles of the Sacred Heart...”
-Let us too head her words and follow her example to become true apostles of The Sacred Heart of Jesus.
+In an earlier letter she exhorted her sisters, “My children, during the Novena of the Sacred Heart, let us renew our offering with greater determination to become true apostles of the Sacred Heart...”
+Let us too hear her words and follow her example become true apostles of the Sacred Heart.”

 The following pages summarize parts of the book “Enthronement of the Sacred Heart” written by Rev. Francis Larkin.
 They will provide you with information that is helpful for spreading devotion to the Sacred Heart and explaining it to others in a simple way.
 Also included are suggestions about how to prepare families for the Enthronement Ceremony and Consecration to the Sacred Heart of Jesus and the Immaculate Heart of Mary, how to hold the ceremony in the home, and how to help families live their consecration afterwards.